|Text: The Field Trip||Images: On-Site||Images: Fossils||BLM Guidelines|

 Both fossil areas are easily and safely reached.
 Still and all, collectors must not be lulled into dangerous complacency.
 The important thing to remember is that this part of Nevada remains one of the most remote sectors in all the Great Basin.
-Should a genuine emergency emerge while in the deep backcountry, medical and mechanical assistance will certainly be a long time in arriving, even if your situation has been relayed to the authorities over Citizens Band Radio.
+Should a genuine emergency emerge while in the deep backcountry, medical and mechanical assistance will certainly be a long time in arriving, even if your situation has been relayed to the authorities over Citizens Band Radio, or satellite phone.
 For this reason, it is recommended that visitors travel to the fossiliferous regions in the Toquima Range only in a reliable four-wheel drive vehicle, obeying all of the necessary rules that apply to back country travel; carry plenty of water (enough to provide one gallon per person per day), emergency provisions, cold-weather clothing, spare fan belts, and medical supplies.
 And by all means notify the authorities in the nearest community of your whereabouts, remembering to check back in with them upon leaving the area.

 The Graptolite Summit locality rests directly atop the Lower to Upper Ordovician Vinini Formation, which is locally loaded with all kinds of interesting graptolite remains.
 Here in the Toquima Range the Vinini Formation has been measured by geologists at some 6,000 feet thick.
 It is predominantly a siliceous accumulation of thin-bedded black chert, quartzite, red to black siltstone and shale, dark limestone, and even some minor interbeds of pillow lavas, presumably formed on the ancient Ordovician ocean floor when hot magmatic extrusions came in contact with obviously much colder marine waters; identical kinds of lavas develop today in ocean waters near sites of sea-floor-spreading, where the so-called Mid-Atlantic Ridge produces new Earth crust through the upwelling of superheated magmas.